-It is somewhat counterintuitive that the simple theory (9) indicates that the total downwelling does not depend on the offshore extent of the boundary current or the amplitude or pattern of cooling away from this near boundary region.
-To demonstrate this independence, the model was run with a maximum heat loss of $1000~\rm W~m^{-2}$ at the southern boundary that linearly decreased to zero at the northern boundary in a channel 40 km wide, twice as wide as in the standard case.
-The horizontal velocity, horizontal stratification, and vertical stratification were the same as the standard case, but due to the wider domain the total heat loss was twice as large.
-The total net downwelling in this case was $1.08 \times 10^4~\rm m^3~s^{-1}$, essentially the same as for the 20 km wide channel.
+It is somewhat counterintuitive that the simple theory (9) indicates that the total downwelling does not depend on the offshore extent of the boundary current or the amplitude or pattern of cooling away from this near-boundary region.
+To demonstrate this independence, the model was run with a maximum heat loss of 1000 W m-2 at the southern boundary that linearly decreased to zero at the northern boundary in a channel 40 km wide, twice as wide as in the standard case.
+The horizontal velocity, horizontal stratification, and vertical stratification were the same as the standard case, but due to the wider domain, the total heat loss was twice as large.
+The total net downwelling in this case was $1.08 \times 10^4 \text{ m}^3 \text{ s}^{-1}$, essentially the same as for the 20-km-wide channel.
 The downwelling is independent of the current width provided that the current transports enough heat to balance the surface cooling and maintain the along-boundary baroclinic pressure gradient.

 The net downwelling does show some dependence on the lateral boundary condition for velocity.
-Using free-slip boundary conditions and the standard forcing, the downwelling rate is $0.74 \times 10^4 \,\mathrm{m^3 \, s^{-1}}$, almost 30% less than with no-slip boundary conditions.
+Using freeslip boundary conditions and the standard forcing, the downwelling rate is $0.74 \times 10^4 \text{ m}^3 \text{ s}^{-1}$, almost 30% less than with no-slip boundary conditions.
 The ageostrophic cell near the boundary is absent because there is no strong anticyclonic relative vorticity near the wall with the absence of the no-slip layer.
 This indicates that this nonlinear aspect of the calculation is not necessary to support downwelling, but also suggests that the details of the near boundary region are important for the quantitative downwelling.
-This sensitivity is consistent with the drastic reduction in net downwelling when the surface is insulated near the boundary.
-It is not clear from this calculation if the lower downwelling rate is due to a larger horizontal velocity near the boundary which, from (9), is expected to result in weaker downwelling, or if there is some more fundamental difference associated with the free-slip boundary condition and the non-hydrostatic layer and its transition to the interior flow.
+It is not clear from this calculation if the lower downwelling rate is due to a larger horizontal velocity near the boundary, which, from (9), is expected to result in weaker downwelling, or if there is some more fundamental difference associated with the free-slip boundary condition and the nonhydrostatic layer and its transition to the interior flow.

 It does not appear to be necessary to resolve the nonhydrostatic physics and convective plumes explicitly.
-A hydrostatic calculation with horizontal viscosity and diffusivity increased to $5~{\rm m}^2~{\rm s}^{-1}$, and with vertical convection parameterized by increasing the vertical diffusivity to $1000~{\rm m}^2~{\rm s}^{-1}$ for unstable profiles, results in a net downwelling of $1.10\times10^4~{\rm m}^3~{\rm s}^{-1}$, close to the standard calculation.
-The subgridscale mixing is sufficiently large that the symmetric instabilities are supressed, but all other aspects of the zonally averaged flow are similar to the non-hydrostatic result.
+A hydrostatic calculation with horizontal viscosity and diffusivity increased to $5 \text{ m}^2 \text{ s}^{-1}$ and, with vertical convection parameterized by increasing the vertical diffusivity to $1000 \text{ m}^2 \text{ s}^{-1}$ for unstable profiles, results in a net downwelling of $1.10 \times 10^4 \text{ m}^3 \text{ s}^{-1}$, close to the standard calculation.
+The subgrid-scale mixing is sufficiently large that the symmetric instabilities are suppressed, but all other aspects of the zonally averaged flow are similar to the nonhydrostatic result.
 The density within the mixed layer is essentially uniform with depth.
-The mean cross-channel flow in the interior is now towards the boundary in the upper mixed layer and away from the boundary in the lower mixed layer, as expected from geostrophy (Spall and Pickart, 2001).
+The mean cross-channel flow in the interior is now toward the boundary in the upper mixed layer and away from the boundary in the lower mixed layer, as expected from geostrophy (Spall and Pickart 2001).
 The ageostrophic cell near the southern boundary is also found, again supporting the interpretation that this is not resulting from an instability of the mixed layer.